Data-Science-and-Statistics-in-EaES/dataviz-class-poll/README.md

-# dataviz-class-poll
+# Class Poll Exercise (e-03a)
-Class poll results for exploratory data visualization demo
+Class poll data and exercise for exploratory data visualization